 In 2016, the Aegis Ashore missile system based at Deveslu became operational.

-During 2017, some of the biggest post-1989 protests took place in Romania, with people protesting against measures which were perceived to weaken the fight against corruption.
+From 2017 to 2019, some of the biggest post-1989 protests took place in Romania against measures perceived to weaken the fight against corruption.

 In 2017, Romania ranked the lowest or second-lowest in the EU by research and development spending as a percentage of GDP, standing at roughly 0.5%.